GiorgioMorales/itemMining/README.md

-# Python Implementation of the Apriori and AssociationRules Algorithms
+# Itemset Mining: Python Implementation of the Apriori and AssociationRules Algorithms

 ## Description